mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - SMARTMonTools.md

-# Cheat Sheet - SMARTMONTOOLS
+# Cheat Sheet - SMARTMonTools

 By Jack Szwergold, September 23, 2015

-Then install `smartmontools` via `aptitude` like this:
+Then install SMARTMonTools via `aptitude` like this:

     sudo aptitude install smartmontools